-Violations of these publicity restrictions during the prefiling period are referred to as "gun-jumping," which occurs when an issuer or its representatives (including underwriters and broker-dealers) engage in publicitygenerating activities that condition the market favorably for a registered public offering.
+All public communications should be reviewed in advance with counsel to avoid any potentially problematic disclosures or unintended consequences.
+In addition to those noted above, there are safe harbors allowing certain notices of proposed public offerings containing certain limited information, offshore press releases and conferences, and "freewriting" prospectuses, among others.
+Gun-jumping violations during the pre-filing period occur when an issuer or its representatives (including underwriters and broker-dealers) engage in publicitygenerating activities that condition the market favorably for a registered public offering.
 Gun-jumping restrictions and restrictions on such publicitygenerating activities during the post-filing period are far-reaching and apply to all forms of communications, from press releases to interviews to communications on websites and social media platforms.
 The SEC routinely reviews a company's website content and will undertake internet searches for articles and other publicity through social media regarding the company and its proposed offering.
 It is important to understand the gun-jumping restrictions and such restrictions on publicity during the post-filing period, as well as the limits of the various safe harbor exemptions.
 Gunjumping can result in the SEC requiring a company to make recission offers to any purchasers of its securities being offered.
 From time to time when improper disclosure or conditioning of the market has occurred post-filing, the SEC has imposed delays in the effectiveness of an IPO registration statement and/or required the company to include such disclosures in its prospectus.
 This "cooling off" period can have a significant adverse effect on an offering where a company faces an unstable market or a crowded calendar of offerings.